AIXP-Foundation/AIXP/README.md

 [aisop.dev](https://aisop.dev)

-AISOP is a structured specification language for defining AI agent behavior using **Mermaid flowcharts**.
+AISOP is a structured specification language for defining AI agent behavior using **Mermaid or JSON flow graphs**.
 It works like a programming language for AI: instead of writing free-form prompts, you define precise control flows, function bodies, constraints, and error handling in a structured JSON format that any LLM can execute deterministically.

 ### How AISOP Works

 An AISOP program (`.aisop.json`) contains:

-- **Mermaid flowchart** (`aisop.main`) -- defines the control flow as a directed graph.
+- **Flow graph** (`aisop.main`) -- defines the control flow as a Mermaid string or JSON flow object.
 Each node in the graph maps to a function.
 This is the "source code" that the AI follows step by step.
 - **Functions** (`functions`) -- each node's detailed instructions.
 Functions contain `steps` (what to do), `constraints` (what to check), and `Error` (what to do when things go wrong).
 - **Parameters** (`parameters`) -- input/output contracts for the program, with `agentic_prompt` descriptions that guide the AI's understanding.
 - **System prompt** (`system.content`) -- the identity and personality of the AI agent.